On this page

 Linked Object function

-Use this function to retrieve the User that is identified with the specified primary
+Use this function to retrieve the user who's identified with the specified primary

 relationship.
-You can then access properties of that User.
+You can then access the properties of that user.

 - Function: